This design is meant to be reviewed at desktop size.

 A Multi-Modal Plan Built Around Your Case

 Chronic Lyme rarely responds to a single therapy.
-Your treatment plan is personalized based on your diagnostic results, the severity and stage of your infection, any co-infections present, and how your body has responded to previous treatment.
+Your plan is personalized based on your diagnostic results, the stage and severity of your infection, any co-infections present, and how your body has responded to previous treatment.
 Therapies commonly used include:

 EBOO Therapy